"How are these?" Doumeki asked and showed Watanuki the eggplants he'd bought at the store on the way back home.

 Watanuki ducked his head.

-They'd ended up on the roof at lunchtime like always, Doumeki and Watanuki and Himawari.
-Watanuki had packed them his customary bento, but for once Doumeki didn't touch it, and Himawari looked like she would cry at any moment.
+They'd ended up on the roof at lunchtime like always, Doumeki and Watanuki and Himawari and Watanuki's customary bento, but for once Doumeki didn't touch his, and Himawari looked like she would vomit it up at any moment.

 "Wh-what do you mean no one can see you?"
 Himawari asked.
 "How could they forget you?"